Strong inflection

 The Germanic strong verb, occurring in Germanic languages including German and English, is characterised by a vowel shift called ablaut.
 Examples in English include give/gave, come/came, fall/fell.
 There is nothing comparable in the German strong adjective inflections.
 For a full discussion of this distinction see weak inflection.

+The strong inflection has been studied in the Greek language since the late eighteenth century.
+There has also been research into strong inflection in the English language.